For Faculty & Staff

 - Be specific regarding the behavior that concerns you.

-- Ask the student to consider a visit or consultation with the Counseling Center.
+- Ask the student to consider a visit or consultation with Counseling and Psychological Services.

-- If the student agrees to the referral, offer to call the Counseling Center on their behalf.
+- If the student agrees to the referral, offer to call CAPS on their behalf.
 Whereas some students prefer to make their own contact, a distressed student may appreciate your assistance.

 What is an Emergency?
 Some Signs of an Emergency Situation Include: